Cape Girardeau, Jackson, Scott City chambers news

-Cape Girardeau Area Chamber of Commerce will hold a "Lunch & Learn" panel discussion at 11:30 a.m.
-Tuesday, Aug.
-15 at The Bank of Missouri, 3427 William St. in Cape Girardeau.
+Cape Girardeau Area Chamber of Commerce will hold Brew & Business at 8 a.m.
+Tuesday, May 16, at Mana Tea, 411 Broadway.

-Cost is $25 and signup is available on the chamber's website at www.business.capechamber.com/events/details/lunch-learn-9575.

 n